asharbutt/Research/docs/Probability Theory/Expectation.md

 ---

 # Expectation - Introduction
 Let X be a random variable on a probability space ($$\Omega$$, $$\digamma$$, P).
 We are interested to know what the average value X may take over a range of experiments given the probability of each of those outcomes.
+Outside of experimentation, the mean/expected value gives us an idea of the centre of location of the distribution of outcomes.

 When $$\Omega$$ is finite and discrete (countable), then this is simple: